gogetta69/TMDB-To-VOD-Playlist/README.md

 [![Video Thumbnail](https://raw.githubusercontent.com/gogetta69/TMDB-To-VOD-Playlist/main/images/thumb.PNG)](https://rumble.com/embed/v54v3nx/?pub=4)

-1. **Configuration**: Begin by configuring the script with a mandatory free TMDB API key and an optional Real Debrid private key.
+1. **Configuration**: Start by setting up the script with the required free [TMDB API Key](https://developer.themoviedb.org/docs/getting-started) and an optional private key for [Real Debrid](https://real-debrid.com/apitoken) or [Premiumize](https://www.premiumize.me/account), which are not mandatory.

 2. **Xtream Codes Integration**: Enter the IP address or domain as an Xtream Codes server.
 Any username and password will work since the script doesn't require authentication.
 This will automatically load the Live TV, Movies and TV Series playlists into the app.